Waterway restoration

 Waterway restoration is the activity of restoring a canal or river, including special features such as warehouse buildings, locks, boat lifts, and boats.
+It focuses on creating and restoring habitats for biodiversity, ecological function, and improving quality of life.

-In the United Kingdom, Canada and the United States, the focus of waterway restoration is on improving navigability, while in Australia the term may also include improvements to water quality.
-(For water quality improvement activity in the US and UK see stream restoration.)
+In the United Kingdom, Canada, and United States, the focus of waterway restoration is on improving navigability, while in Australia the term may also include improvements to water quality.
+The primary purpose for waterway restoration is to improve biodiversity loss and create a self-sustaining ecosystem.
+Waterway restoration information in developing countries is limited.